Zabrane/qlnd/doc/LightningTickerplants.md

 authentication, respectively.

 By default, the `qlnd.q` script tries to load the `admin.macaroon`, which gives full API access without caveats.
-For applications requiring lower priviledged access, an `invoice.macaroon` and `readonly.macaroon` are also available, see [Macaroons Guide](https://github.com/lightningnetwork/lnd/blob/master/docs/macaroons.md).
+For applications requiring lower privileged access, an `invoice.macaroon` and `readonly.macaroon` are also available, see [Macaroons Guide](https://github.com/lightningnetwork/lnd/blob/master/docs/macaroons.md).

-In order to change the values of the `lnd` URL, TLS Certificate path or Macaroon token path post script loading, the following methods are available,.
+In order to change the values of the `lnd` URL, TLS Certificate path or Macaroon token path post script loading, the following methods are available.

 ```q
 $q qlnd.p